 Fishery Sector of Andhra Pradesh – Andhra Pradesh is strategically located on the South-Eastern coast of India and is the natural gateway to East and South-East Asia.
 The state has a population of around 4.95 crores.
 Andhra Pradesh has fertile river basins, conductive agro-climatic conditions, and an extensive canal system for fishery promotion.
-The Government of Andhra Pradesh has identified the Fisheries sector as a Growth Engine for the social-economic development of the new State of Andhra Pradesh.
+The Government of Andhra Pradesh has identified the Fisheries sector as a Growth Engine for the socioeconomic development of the new State of Andhra Pradesh.

-Agricultural farming strategies for Andhra Pradesh
+Agricultural Farming Strategies for Andhra Pradesh

 Scope of farm mechanization in Andhra Pradesh